rich-at-thinkful/ft-curric-gists/fundamentals/first-ajax-with-modules.md

 # First AJAX Project with Modules

-Here's a rundown of the modules you'll want to put together for the Youtube Thinkful project:
+Here's a rundown of the modules you'll want to put together for the Youtube Thinkful project.
+Every time you write a function, remember to test it!
+Write a quick test inside `index.js` on just that module's function and make sure you get the results you expect before moving on.

 - Store
   - Exposes a `videos` array